6 Stages Of A Rebound Relationship For The Dumper

 3)Reality and conflicts

 At the end of the honeymoon stage comes the reality and conflicts stage of a rebound relationship.
 In this stage, couples’ love hormones wear off and force them to see things more rationally.
-They still feel attracted to each other, of course, but they’re finally able to notice each other’s imperfections.
+They still feel attracted to each other, but they’re finally able to notice each other’s imperfections.

-This makes them react to those emotions and test each other’s patience and relationship skills.
 Suddenly, the relationship is no longer all sunshine and rainbows.
-It’s become a lot more serious and realistic (the way the relationship is going to look like soon).
+It’s become a lot more serious and grounded in reality, reflecting how the relationship will function long-term.

-stages of a rebound relationship for the dumper
+Stages of a rebound relationship for the dumper

 4)Nostalgia and comparisons

-If their ex appears too soft and welcoming, however, dumpers usually don’t like that very much.
+However, if their ex appears highly emotional or welcoming, dumpers usually don’t like what they see and how they feel.
 They don’t feel the need to run back to their ex because their ex can’t give them the kind of relationship they’re looking for.
-Normally, they’re looking for a relationship in which the dumpee knows his or her worth and won’t chase after a person who has abandoned him or her.

 5)Regret and disappointment